The path to membership success is paved with a litany of mistakes.

 Flooding your site with ads, selling your members’ data, allowing people to pay for the ability to spam your audience…

-Instead you should be looking for ways in which you can genuinely add value to your audience.
+Instead, look for ways in which you can genuinely add value to your audience.

 Rushing to reduce your involvement in your membership